 Can I see all documents?

-Some documents are exempt under these Acts to protect essential public interests or the personal or business information of others.
+Some documents are exempt under the RTI Act, to protect essential public interests or the personal or business information of others.
 Sometimes part of a document may not be available if it contains information which is exempt (e.g. name and address of complainant/s).

 If you are refused access to a document or given partial access only, Council must give you written reasons for the decision.
 Council must also tell you of your rights of appeal.

-Documents already publicly available (such as birth certificates, and including those available for a fee), under other legislation, or administrative processes, are not available through RTI or IP.
+Documents already publicly available (including those available for a fee), under other legislation, or administrative processes, are not available through RTI.

 What are ‘personal information’ documents?

-When you want to see documents containing information about your own personal information, you will have to show proof of identity.
+When you want to see documents containing your own personal information, you will have to show proof of identity.

 What is Information Privacy?